elliotchance/ok/README.md

 ```
 func main() {

+    // The most basic type, with a single condition.
     i = 1
     for i <= 3 {
         print(i)
         i = i + 1
     }

+    // A classic initial/condition/after for loop.
     for j = 7; j <= 9; ++j {
         print(j)
     }

+    // for without a condition will loop repeatedly until you break out of the
+    // loop or return from the enclosing function.
     for {
         print("loop")
         break
     }

+    // You can also continue to the next iteration of the loop.
     for n = 0; n <= 5; ++n {
         if n%2 == 0 {
             continue